packagist/bitbucket-api/CONTRIBUTING.md

 First of all, thank you for taking time to contribute!

-Contributions are accepted via Pull Requests on [Bitbucket][repo].
-Sometimes, our free time is very limited and could take a while until we review your pull request, so please be patient while you wait for code review.
+Contributions are accepted via Pull Requests on [GitHub][repo].
+Sometimes, our time is very limited and could take a while until we review your pull request, so please be patient while you wait for code review.

 We don't mind getting questions, so if you have any, please open a new issue on our [tracker][repo].